mduvaish/MovieBooking/README.md

 Usage
 Main Menu:
      Select options by entering the corresponding number and pressing Enter.
-     Options include displaying movies, booking a movie (user), adding a movie (admin), and exiting.
+     Options include displaying theaters, booking seats as a user, adding a theater as an admin.

 Admin Authentication:
     To add a movie, you will be prompted to enter an admin password.
 The default password is admin123.
-    If authentication is successful, you can add a movie by entering the title and available seats.
+    If authentication is successful, admin can add theater name, movie title.

 Booking a Movie:
-    Enter the movie title and the number of seats you want to book.
+    Enter the theater name and the number of seats you wish to book.
-    The system will check availability and confirm the booking if seats are available.
+    Enter seat numbers (from 1 to 20).
+The system checks availability and confirms the booking if seats are available.

+Display Available Theaters and Seats:
+    View a list of theaters with movies that are showing and a list of currently available seats.